 On a diet?
 Try it as a diet version.
 Use low-fat Cool Whip and low-fat instant pudding.
 Then, top with a mixture of fresh berries.
-Just as good.
+Delicious!

-The origin of this recipe is unknown.
+The origin of this recipe is unknown, but probably NOT German.
 It's been passed around the internet for a long time, slightly varying in amounts and ingredients.
-So, I guess it could be!
-Here, I've turned it into a Black Forest Dessert.
+However, but adding some German flavors, such as in this Black Forest Dessert, you'd almost think it was.
 Wunderbar!

 The following comments were sent in by some of our readers: